-- To search by Accession Number (CRDC-Id number), select Search By Number then click the tab for "Bibliographic Citations."
-Enter the number and click Search.
+- To search by Accession Number (CRDC-Id number), select Search By Number then click the tab for "All citation searches."
+Scroll to Accession Number, enter the number and click Search.

 - To search by title or author, select Advanced Search, then limit to only "CRS Reports" using the check boxes on the left side.
 Select either "Author" or "Title" from the drop-down menu above the search box, enter your search terms, and conduct a search for the author or the title.

 - See the Using ProQuest Congressional page of this guide for more information.

 Onsite Lexis & Bloomberg Law